JoernBerkefeld/SFMC-Cookbook/general/README.md

 **Important:** Please keep in mind never to store credentials in these online services to avoid security issues!
 If credentials or secrets are needed, retrieve them from SFMC's Key management (Administration section; for `De-/EncryptSymmetric()`) or from a Data Extensions if you need to use other types of credentials.

+#### 1.1.4.2.
+Use browser console for debug output

-## Project Setup
+## 1.2.
+Project Setup

-### Folder structure
+### 1.2.1.
+Folder structure

 This is by far up to personal taste but I would recommend to stick any one folder structure in your Git repos for every CloudPage/E-Mail.
 For CloudPages and e-Mails a similar structure can be used, but keep in mind that JavaScript (app/) will not be executed in e-Mails and SFMC actually automatically removes any non-SSJS `<script>` nodes from your content blocks without warning.

 This is what I would recommend after playing around with it for some time:

 - project-root/
     - cloudPages/
         - cloudPageName1/
             - app/ _(this is where all front end code goes)_
                 - lib/
                     - jquery.min.js
                     - bootstrap.min.css
                     - ... _(optional; libraries that you want to host in SFMC)_
                 - scss/
                     - ... _(optional; all your SASS files)_
                 - js/
                     - ... _(all your non-minified JS files)_
                 - app-1.html
                 - app-2.loadExternalLibs.html
                 - app-3.style.min.css
                 - app-4.script.min.js
             - server/ _(this is where SSJS and AMPscript goes)_
                 - lib/
                     - ... _(any SSJS files containing shared classes / polyfills, ...)_
                 - server-1.amp
                 - server-2.initCore.ssjs
                 - server-3.ssjs
         - cloudPageName2/
             - ...
     - emails/
         - ...
     - contentBlocks/ _(sometimes you will want to prepare code snippets)_
         - snippet1/
         - ...

 How you structure your `app/` directory is likely up to whatever front end library you might be using.
 Angular(JS), react and others all come with their standard directory approach and it is recommended to follow these best practices.